 One change that was not made in the DSM-5, but that some people are pushing for is renaming PTSD from Post-traumatic Stress Disorder to Post-Traumatic Stress Injury.
 There are retired and active-duty military leaders that are pushing for this change.
 They believe that by dropping the word "disorder" and replacing it with "injury" could cause more veterans and soldiers to seek help for the symptoms that they are experiencing.
 However, at this time, the name has remained the same.

 In order to be diagnosed with PTSD, you will have had to be exposed to a stressful or traumatic event.
 And, the DSM has established criteria to show what counts as a traumatic event.
-In order for a diagnosis to be made, the following criteria has to be met:
+They can be loosely categorized as exposure, intrusion, traumatic reminders, physical reactivity, and lack of positive affect.
+In order for a diagnosis to be made, each diagnostic criterion has to be met:

-In order for a PTSD diagnosis to be made, the person has to have been exposed to death.
+In order for a PTSD diagnosis to be made, the person has to have direct exposure—witnessing, experiencing, or experiencing other exposure to death.
 This doesn't mean that they had to be near death.
-It means that there needs to have been threatened death or an injury that was serious enough that it could lead to death.
+It means that there needs to have been actual or threatened death or serious injury.
 This section also includes sexual violence.

 It's also important to establish that the person doesn't have to be the one that was in danger.
-While it could be that they were exposed directly, it could also be witnessing the trauma, finding out about a loved one that was exposed, or being exposed indirectly like those working as first responders.
+While it could be that they were exposed directly, it could also be witnessing the traumatic event, finding out about a relative or close friend who was exposed to threatened death or serious injury, or experiencing repeated or extreme exposure indirectly, such as through aversive details.
+Aversive details can be trauma-related images, experiences, or other stimuli (e.g., first responders collecting human remains, a detective repeated exposed to actual or threatened sexual violence).

 Before someone can be diagnosed, they need to be re-experiencing the event on an on-going basis.
 This doesn't mean that they need to be living through the same thing over and over again, but experiencing it through one of the following:

 The person is showing avoidance behaviors.
-This means that they are trying to avoid anything that reminds them of the trauma.
-This can be through physical reminders or things that make them think about the trauma.
+This means that they are trying to avoid reminders of the traumatic event.
+Criterion C can apply to distressing memories, intrusive thoughts, or negative emotions.
+This can be through physical reminders, the distressing memories themselves, or other things that make them think about the traumatic event.

-The person experiences negative thoughts and feelings because of the trauma.
-This can include feeling negative about the world or simply just themselves, not caring about activities they used to enjoy, isolation, and difficulty recalling details of the event.
-This also includes blaming themselves or someone else for the trauma on an exaggerated level.
+The person experiences negative alterations in understanding and emotions.
+These negative alterations can include feeling distress about the traumatic event, overly negative thoughts about the world, having a persistent negative emotional state, not caring about activities they used to enjoy, isolation, and difficulty recalling details of the event.
+This also includes exaggerated negative beliefs, like blaming themselves or someone else for the traumatic event.

 There are a few other pieces of criteria that must be present in order for someone to be diagnosed with PTSD.
 They include: